 Texas newspaper clipping of his getting wounded while with the 300th.

 There is a website that has a page about the Landing Ship Tank LST 523, with the 300th Combat Engineers, more info here and here.
-Interesting is the fact that he was officially declared “Missed in Action”.
+Interesting is the fact that officially declared “Missed in Action”.
 But as we now know he was rescued and survived this horrible event.

 David Hiett was sent to the 2nd Armored, 17th Armored Engineer Battalion September 24, 1944 at Geilenkirchen, Germany on the Siegfried Line as a replacement for casualties.
 He was not fully recoverd and was still walking with a cane.